mcraiha/spine-unity-docs/Mix-and-Match.md

 > See the **Mix and Match** example scene and the **MixAndMatch.cs** sample script that comes with the Spine-Unity unitypackage for implementation sample.

+//TODO: Mention useful [SpineAttributes] that can be used to find slots, template attachments, etc...

 //TODO: Summary of what attachments are.
 //TODO: Describe Skins basic function.
 //TODO: Describe how Skins are just dictionaries, and how Skeleton pulls data from it.
 //TODO: Describe how Skins can be generated at runtime.

 //TODO: Describe some functions of AttachmentTools.
 // - summary of how attachments relate to backing textures in Unity.
 // - how you can clone existing/template attachments.